 The unemployment rates are high in Sierra Leone, with an average of 70% of the youth (15-35 years old) being unemployed or underemployed.
 An estimated 800.000 youths were searching for jobs in 2012.
 Especially in the urban areas young people struggle to find meaningful employment.
 Young people in the cities are three times more likely to be unemployed than their rural peers.

-In 2011, Sierra Leone society still reflects great gender-biased inequality with only 13.2% of parliamentary seats being occupied by women and only 9.5% of adult women having accessed secondary or higher education, compared to 20% of men (UNDP).
-Only 10% of youth between 20-30 are active on the labour market.
-50% of youth are illiterate and/or unskilled.
+Sierra Leone society still reflects great gender-biased inequality with only 16.8% of adult women having accessed secondary or higher education, compared to 29.7% of men (UNDP).
+Only 30% of youth between are active on the labour market.
+32.6% of youth are illiterate and/or unskilled.
 For this group, it is especially hard to find a job, and enjoy a sustainable life and income.
 Often these youths turn to the streets and try to sell or trade something to make a living.
 Some engage in a life of crime and/or prostitution, leading to a number of problems within the country, like teen pregnancies and a rise in crime.
 A decade after the end of civil war, the UN has said that mass youth unemployment poses a great threat to the country’s peace and stability.

 Within this gap, Schooling for Life is going to make a difference.
 With the “Skills for a Successful Future” programme, Schooling for Life wants to deliver well-trained young people to the labour market of Sierra Leone.
 Schooling for Life will improve vocational capabilities and stimulate critical thinking with the ultimate goal to equip a young person to become a productive member of society.
 Therewith, assisting with the reconstruction and development of the country.